“Is it worth releasing on a compilation?”

 To answer this question, you have to make a research to see what kind of compilation it is because not all compilations are equally good.

-The first and probably the most common compilation type I call “shitty compilations”, as you guess the name is self-explanatory.
-You can easily identify a compilation from this category by its terribly bad cover artworks and the titles like “100 Top Best Future EDM Psytrance Hits”.
+The first and probably the most common compilation type I call “shitty compilations”, as you can guess the name is pretty self-explanatory.
+You can easily identify a compilation from this category by its terribly bad cover artworks and the titles like “100 Top Best Future EDM [put any random word here] Psytrance Hits”.

 The only reason why such compilations exist is because their labels want to make money.
 Artists, decency, and reputation are not the things they care about.